 Impact of the Program

 At this time we have 170 women running moderate to successful businesses.
 To date, more than 450 loans have been provided to care givers of HIV positive children and we plan on providing an additional 50-100 new loans loans in 2013.
 As a result of these loans, the health and nutrition of the family has improved and most of the children are back in school.
 In addition, women who are on their third loan cycle have become role models for both women and men in the community.
 The menfolk are supporting the women and coming forward to take care of their businesses.
-Learn more about the impact of our program here.
+The impact of our program is significant and sustainable.